How to Prepare for a Job Interview – the definitive guide on how to make a good impression that will land you the desired job.

 If you have important papers to carry, carry a simple briefcase.
 Leather is always preferable.
 Arrange all needed documents the day before the interview.

 4. Arriving for the Interview

-Experts also recommends arriving for the interview early.
-There are no second chances to correct first impression.
+Experts also recommend arriving for the interview early.
+There are no second chances to correct first impressions.
 If you arrive late for your interview, you will make a negative impression that could be disastrous.